Islam in Azerbaijan: Religiosity levels

-Radical Islam
+Yet in 2017 Dobroslawa Wiktor-Mach noted an Islamic revival in the country: In 2010, the Caucasus Research Resource Center (CRRC)'s "Caucasus Barometer" found out that for around 25% of the citizens religion was "very important" and for 43% "rather important" but just two years later, in 2012, as per the same organization those who considered it "very important" rose to 33% while those who chose "rather important" rose to 47% (16% selecting "less important", 2% not important and 1% not knowing).

+Religious extremism

 There is a certain rise of religious extremism across Azerbaijan as a result of continued problems such as corruption, poverty, and government rule, combined with disillusionment with the West and support of religious sects from different countries.
 However it works against a headwind of traditional secularism.
 According to Svante Cornell:

 Azerbaijan can rightly claim to be among the most progressive and secular Islamic societies.
 Aside from having been the first Muslim country to have operas, theater plays, and a democratic republic, Azerbaijan today is among the Muslim countries where support for secularism is the highest, and where radical ideologies have met only very limited interest.

 Svante Cornell believes that the radical groups remain weak, but have a potential to grow under the current domestic and international circumstances.
 To confront this, the Azerbaijani state needs to address the diarchy in terms of supervision of religious structures.
 He writes, that the Government policies toward Islam in general and Islamic radicalism in particular have been inadequate.